-If I could pick my new favorite seafood dish this Veracruz-Style Cod from the cookbook, Tu Casa Mi Casa would absolutely be the winner.
-Wow, so many colors and flavors!
+If I could pick my new favorite seafood stew this Veracruz-Style Fish Soup from the cookbook Tu Casa Mi Casa would absolutely be the winner.
+It is packed with so many colors and flavors!
+If you have been searching for a peppy way to celebrate Friday fish dinners, this recipe should be at the top of your list.

-Prep all the ingredients, and add them to a large stock pot and cook — the magic comes together in under 30 minutes.
+This fish soup is so easy to make!
+Just prep the ingredients, add them to a large stock pot and cook — the magic comes together in under 30 minutes.
 This dish may be simple to make, but it tastes beyond fancy and is light, yet full of flavor, and festive enough to serve to dinner guests.

 Tu Casa Mi Casa